villanueva1708/csnake/README.md

 # csnake
-A small snake game for Linux console x86
+A small snake game for Linux console x86 made in C